kaizjen/svbuild/README.md

 ## Why

 Sometimes, bundlers are a bit too much.
 They have a lot of configuration and the output they produce is sometimes unnecessary.
-For example, when you're building an embedded application in CEF or in Electron, you know for a fact that latest js features are supported.
+For example, when you're building an embedded application in CEF or in Electron, you know for a fact that the latest js features are supported.
 This is a tool that will build your dependencies for svelte and produce browser-friendly imports: `import { onMount } from "svelte"` becomes `import { onMount } from "../modules/svelte/index.mjs"`.

 This tool is **not** for making web apps.
 For that, use `SvelteKit` or a bundler.